DigitalCoder/unbabel_api/README.md

 }
 ```

 * uid - The unique translation identifier.
-This will be used for the user to joaccessd the job.
+This will be used for the user to access the job.
 * status - The current status of the job, can be one of:
   * new - The translation has not been started yet.
   * translating -  The translation is being proceed.
-  * completed - The translation has been terminated.
+  * completed - The translation has been completed successfully.
 The client can access the translation.
   * failed - Something went wrong with your order.
   * canceled - The translation was canceled.
   * accepted - The translation was accepted by the client.
 A job is accepted if the client does fill a complaint in 48 hours.